tbilbe/pantrio/README.md

 # pantrio backend typescript

-backend component to the mobile application to create shopping lists from recipes
+backend component to the mobile application to a react native application

 ### key tech